Goblin

 Mordecies

-Mutants from the lower levels who ventures up to
+Mutants from the lower levels who ventures up to harvest (human) specimens for genetic experiments.

 ("Flying Lessons")